AdderSR: Towards Energy Efficient Image Super-Resolution: Introduction

 Single image super-resolution (SISR) is a typical computer vision task which aims at reconstructing a high-resolution (HR) image from a low-resolution (LR) image.
 SISR is a very popular image signal processing task in real-world applications such as smart phones and mobile cameras.
 Due to the hardware constrains of these portable devices, it is necessary to develop SISR models with low computation cost and high visual quality.

-Recently, deep convolutional neural network (DCNN) method has dramatically boosted the performance of SISR using carefully designed neural architectures.
+Recently, deep convolutional neural network (CNN) has dramatically boosted the performance of SISR.
 The first super-resolution convolutional neural network (SRCNN)~\cite{dong2014learning} contains only three convolutional layers with about 57K parameters.
 Then, the capacity of DCNN was amplified with the increasing of depth and width (channel number), resulting in notable improvement of super-resolution.
 The parameters and computation cost of recent DCNN are increased accordingly.
 For example, the residual dense network (RDN)~\cite{zhang2018residual} contains 22M parameters and requires about 10,192G FLOPs (floating-number operations) for processing only one image.
-Compared with neural networks for visual recognition (\eg, ResNet-50), models for SISR have much higher computational complexities due to the larger feature map sizes.
-These massive calculations will reduce the duration of mobile devices.
+Compared with neural networks for visual recognition (\eg, ResNet-50~\cite{he2016deep}), models for SISR have much higher computational complexities due to the larger feature map sizes.
+These massive calculations will consume much energy and reduce the enduration time of mobile devices.

 In order to address the aforementioned problem, a series of approaches have been proposed to compress and accelerate deep convolutional neural networks.
-The prominent compression methods such as prunning ~\cite{guo2016dynamic} and knowledge distillation~\cite{hinton2015distilling} reduce the computation by narrowing or shallowing the network.
-On the other hand, quantization methods~\cite{courbariaux2015binaryconnect} devotes to reducing the computation complexity of multiplication while preserving the architecture of network.
-However, the binarized network often cannot hold the accuracy of conventional network, especially for super-resolution task~\cite{ma2019efficient}.
-Recently, Chen \etal~\cite{chen2019addernet} proposed a novel AdderNet which replaces the multiplication operations by additions.
+The prominent compression methods such as filter pruning ~\cite{guo2016dynamic,wang2020gan,hou2020efficient,lin2020hrank} and knowledge distillation~\cite{hinton2015distilling,gao2018image,fu2020autogan,xu2020kernel} reduce the computation by narrowing or shallowing the network.
+On the other hand, quantization methods~\cite{courbariaux2015binaryconnect,ma2019efficient,Li2020PAMS,xin2020binarized} devote to reducing the computation complexity of multiplications while preserving the architecture of the original neural network.
+Wherein, binarization is a specific case that weights and activations in networks are represented as $\{+1, -1\}$, which can significantly reduce the energy and memory consumptions.
+However, the binarized network often cannot maintain the accuracy of full precision network, especially for super-resolution task~\cite{ma2019efficient}.
+Recently, Chen~\etal~\cite{chen2019addernet} proposed a novel AdderNet which replaces the multiplication operations by additions.
 Since the complexity of additions is much lower than that of multiplications, this work motivates us to utilize AdderNet for constructing energy efficient SISR models.